 Sometimes they’ll get partway through a sprint and realise it was a bad idea or it doesn’t have enough specs or details, and that’s normal too!
 It happens to the best of us.
 At which point you have the option of either pausing that one and going back to the idea in ProdPad and spec it out and redefine it and see if it is still a priority.
 If so, you can press a button and send it back to Trello again whenever it is they have the time to pick it up again perhaps next sprint.

 It is not uncommon for things to stop, there is always going to be a fuzzy line between product and development, but having these two tools allows you to communicate between quite easily between them, while making sure that what is going into Trello is more actionable than what typically exists there.

 Q: How can we give engineering leads the ability to “score” ideas (costs) without giving them full editor status (roadmaps, etc, etc)?

 Reviewers cannot score ideas or make any changes, that would require an editor status.

 We were really excited to see so many of you on the webinar, as you know it was focused on how ProdPad and Trello work together.
 But there are a lot of tools that manage development so for those of you who asked we will be doing a JIRA integration webinar this is likely going to be in March of this year.
 VSTS was also suggested so watch this space.

 If there are any other subjects you’re interesting in learning about please do let us know via comments, emails or tweets and we will be sure to add it to our webinar calendar!

-Fleur is Marketing Manager at ProdPad.
+Fleur is a Senior Marketing Manager at ProdPad.
 She likes pom-poms, claims to not like chocolate but always has Toblerone on her desk and loves make-up and fun facts on a Friday.
 She made the national newspapers as a toddler for getting her head stuck in a cat flap.